 What if the family needs more than I can offer?

-Together for Children’s Early Help Service provides more intensive targeted support to children, young people and families with more complex needs.
-You should discuss the case with someone from the service (number below).
+Our Early Help Service provides more intensive targeted support to children, young people and families with more complex needs.
+You should discuss the case with someone from the service on the number below.

 From 1 April 2017, previous versions of Early Help Assessments (also referred to as CAF) have been replaced by a new suite of paperwork.

 Advice and guidance about how and when to use the paperwork, or on any other aspect of early help and intervention, can be obtained from the Early Help Advice and Allocations Team on 0191 561 4084 or by emailing us at EHAAT@togetherforchildren.org.uk.

 Download the Sunderland Safeguarding Children Board - Multi-Agency Guide to Our Thresholds of Need document.